glebtsereteli/Debug-Views/README.md

 1. Download the `.yymps` local package from the latest [Release](https://github.com/glebtsereteli/Lookout/releases/v1.0.0).
 2. Import the local package into your project.
-3. Call the view functions you'd like to use at the start of your game.
-See available parameters in the JSDoc comments for each function.
+3. Call any of the functions listed above at the start of your game to activate their corresponding views.
+Refer to each function's JSDoc comments for details.
 4. Access your views under the Views menu in the top bar of the [Debug Overlay](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Debugging/The_Debug_Overlay.htm).

 ## Credits